-So let’s talk about what goes into the best alfredo sauce recipe ever, shall we?
+Let’s talk about what goes into the best alfredo sauce recipe ever, shall we?

+- Butter and Cream.
 If you want thick and creamy alfredo sauce, you have to use heavy cream.
 I normally don’t have heavy cream in my pantry (unless I’m making homemade vanilla coffee creamer), but this alfredo sauce recipe is worth making sure it’s on your shopping list.

-For the love of Pete, PLEASE use fresh Parmesan cheese.
+- Freshly Grated Parmesan Cheese.
+PLEASE use fresh Parmesan cheese.
 Do NOT use that powdery stuff in the green container because that is not 100% Parmesan cheese.
 (Don’t believe me?
 Read the label.
 And did you know that this cheese legally cannot be sold as “Parmesan” in Europe?)

 Parmesan isn’t the cheapest cheese out there, so three tips to get the best bank for your buck:

 - Buy a whole wedge.
 As in, don’t buy the containers of pre-shredded Parmesan.

 - Buy it in bulk.
 It lasts several weeks in the fridge, or you can freeze it to make it last even longer.

 - Consider buying Parmesan-Reggiano.
 This is what authentic Parmesan is labeled in Europe, but for some reason, that label costs less in the States.
 In either case, it’s Parmesan.